Jeunese/jeunese.github.io/docs/online-documentation.md

 >
 > Technical documentation tends to make use of static websites because the server needs only to *serve* the pages you've created (rather than *generate* them dynamically).
 >
-> Static websites tend to be faster, simpler, and more secure because they don't have any server-side application dependences or databases, don't need you to install anything, and the server uses very few hardware resources.
+> Static websites tend to be faster, simpler, and more secure because they don't have any server-side application dependences or databases, they don't need you to install anything, and the server uses very few hardware resources.
 >
 > For technical documentation, you provide an SSG with content (such as Markdown files) and a theme (such as templated HTML), which it then turns into a working website.
 Updating the site can be as simple as modifying the content and processing everything again.